jtgrassie/monero-pool/README.md

 ```
 ### Compile

-First install all the dependencies as described above.
+After installing all the dependencies as described above, to compile the pool as

-Then to compile the pool as a release build, run:
+a release build, run:

 ```
 make release